pveber/morse/paper/paper.md

 ![(left) Predicted survival probability over time under the basic exposure profile without interpolation; (middle) Predicted survival probability over time under the basic exposure profile with interpolation; (right) Predicted survival probability over time under an environmentally realistic exposure profile.\label{fig:predict}](figures/predictions.png)

 # Research using `morse`
-The `morse` package was recently used to evaluate the added value of using TKTD models in comparison with classical dose-response models, based on a case study with the snail *Limnaea stagnalis* when exposed to increasing concentrations of cadmium [@baudrot2018a].
-Also based on the `morse` package, we proposed some recommendations to address TKTD assessment using uncertainties in environmental risk models [@Baudrot2019].
+Package `morse` was recently used to evaluate the added-value of using TKTD models in comparison with classical dose-response models, based on a case study with the snail *Limnaea stagnalis* when exposed to increasing concentrations of cadmium [@baudrot2018a].
+Also based on package `morse`, we proposed some recommendations to address TKTD assessment using uncertainties in environmental risk models [@Baudrot2019].

-More recently, benefiting from our experience in developing the `morse` package for ecotoxicology, we strongly contributed to the new `rbioacc` package [https://CRAN.R-project.org/package=rbioacc](https://CRAN.R-project.org/package=rbioacc), a turn-key package providing bioaccumulation metrics (BCF/BMF/BSAF) from a toxicokinetic (TK) model fitted to accumulation-depuration data.
-The `rbioacc` package also supports the MOSAIC$_{bioacc}$ web platform [https://mosaic.univ-lyon1.fr/bioacc](https://mosaic.univ-lyon1.fr/bioacc).
-Last but not least, the 'rDEBtktd' package is currently under development [https://gitlab.in2p3.fr/sandrine.charles/rDEBtktd](https://gitlab.in2p3.fr/sandrine.charles/rDEBtktd) to complement the `morse` package in order to fit, validate, and predict with TKTD models simultaneously describing growth and reproduction dynamics of living organisms under chemical pressure.
+More recently, benefiting from our experience in developing package `morse` for ecotoxicology, we strongly contributed to the new package `rbioacc` [https://CRAN.R-project.org/package=rbioacc](https://CRAN.R-project.org/package=rbioacc), a turn-key package providing bioaccumulation metrics (BCF/BMF/BSAF) from a toxicokinetic (TK) model fitted to accumulation-depuration data.
+Package `rbioacc`also supports the MOSAIC$_{bioacc}$ web platform [https://mosaic.univ-lyon1.fr/bioacc](https://mosaic.univ-lyon1.fr/bioacc).
+Last but not least, package 'rDEBtktd' is currently under development [https://gitlab.in2p3.fr/sandrine.charles/rDEBtktd](https://gitlab.in2p3.fr/sandrine.charles/rDEBtktd) to complement package `morse` in order to fit, validate and predict with TKTD models simultaneously describing growth and reproduction dynamics of living organisms under chemical pressure.

 # Data availability
-A collection of eight datasets is made available directly in the `morse` package (use function `data()`).
-These datasets can also be downloaded online from the MOSAIC web platform by visiting the different modules: [https://mosaic.univ-lyon1.fr](https://mosaic.univ-lyon1.fr).
+A collection of eight data sets is made available directly in package `morse` (use function `data()`).
+These data sets can also be downloaded on-line from the MOSAIC web platform by visiting the different modules: [https://mosaic.univ-lyon1.fr](https://mosaic.univ-lyon1.fr).

 # Author contributions
 V.B. (main developer of `morse`): conceptualization, methodology, formal analysis, data curation, visualization, writing manuscript.
 S.C.: supervision, funding acquisition, project administration, formal analysis, data curation, writing manuscript.